lightstreams-network/example-dashboard/app/README.md

 ## Getting started

-1. Clone this repo using `https://github.com/lightstreams-network/transoundify.git`
+1. Clone this repo using `https://github.com/lightstreams-network/smartvault-dashboard.git`
-2. Move to the appropriate directory: `cd transoundify`.<br />
+2. Move to the appropriate directory: `cd smartvault-dashboard`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Run `npm start` to see the example app at `http://localhost:8080`.